Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Policy Evaluation

-{where $\bbx_n$ is} a realization of {the} random variable $\bbx$.
-Thus, $f\in\ccalH$ is an expansion of kernel evaluations \emph{only} at training samples. {We refer to the} upper summand index $N$ in \eqref{eq:kernel_expansion} in the kernel expansion of $f \in \ccalH$ {as the} model order, {which here} coincides with the training sample size.
+for all $\bbx \in \ccalX$.
+We may apply the Representer Theorem to transform \eqref{eq:main_prob_0} into a semi-parametric one \cite{kimeldorf1971some,norkin2009stochastic}.
+In a RKHS, the optimal function $f\in\ccalH$ of \eqref{eq:main_prob_0} then takes the form a realization of {the} random variable $\bbx$.
+Thus, $f\in\ccalH$ is a kernel expansion \emph{only} at training samples.
+We define the upper summand index $N$ in \eqref{eq:kernel_expansion} in the kernel expansion of $f \in \ccalH$ {as the} model order, {which here} coincides with the training sample size.
 Common kernel choices are {polynomials and radial basis (Gaussian) functions}, i.e., $\kappa(\bbx,\bbx') = \left(\bbx^T\bbx'+b\right)^c $ and $\kappa(\bbx,\bbx') = \exp\{ -{\lVert \bbx - \bbx' \rVert_2^2}/{2c^2} \}$, respectively.
-In \eqref{eq:rkhs_properties}, property (i) is called the reproducing property, which follows from Riesz Representation Theorem \citep{wheeden1977measure}.
-Replacing $f$ by $\kappa(\bbx' , \cdot) $ in \eqref{eq:rkhs_properties} (i) yields the expression $ \langle \kappa(\bbx', \cdot) , \kappa(\bbx, \cdot) \rangle_{\ccalH} = \kappa(\bbx, \bbx')$, the origin of the term ``reproducing kernel."
-Moreover, property \eqref{eq:rkhs_properties} (ii) states that functions $f\in\ccalH$ admit a basis expansion in terms of kernel evaluations \eqref{eq:kernel_expansion}.
-Function spaces of this type are {referred to as reproducing kernel Hilbert spaces (RKHSs)}.
-For universal kernels the kernel is universal \citep{micchelli2006universal}, e.g., a Gaussian, a continuous function over a compact set may be approximated uniformly by one in a RKHS.
+In \eqref{eq:rkhs_properties}, property (i) is called the reproducing property, which follows from Riesz Representation Theorem \cite{wheeden1977measure}.
+Replacing $f$ by $\kappa(\bbx' , \cdot) $ in \eqref{eq:rkhs_properties} (i) yields $ \langle \kappa(\bbx', \cdot) , \kappa(\bbx, \cdot) \rangle_{\ccalH} = \kappa(\bbx, \bbx')$, the origin of the term ``reproducing kernel."
+Moreover, property \eqref{eq:rkhs_properties} (ii) states that functions $f\in\ccalH$ admit a basis expansion in terms of kernels \eqref{eq:kernel_expansion}.
+Such spaces are {called reproducing kernel Hilbert spaces (RKHSs)}. {When the kernel is universal} \cite{micchelli2006universal}, e.g., a Gaussian, a continuous function over a compact set may be approximated uniformly by one in a RKHS.